amethyst/rustrogueliketutorial/book/src/chapter_16.md

 Lets step through this function:
 1. If we are at the map bounds, we aren't going to risk stepping outside of them - so we return a `#` symbol (ASCII 35).
 2. Now we create an 8-bit unsigned integer to act as our `bitmask`.
-We're interested in setting individual bits, and only need four of them - so an 8-bit number is perfect.
+We're interested in setting individual bits and only need four of them - so an 8-bit number is perfect.
 3. Next, we check each of the 4 directions and add to the mask.
 We're adding numbers corresponding to each of the first four bits in binary - so 1,2,4,8.
 This means that our final number will store whether or not we have each of the four possible neighbors.
 For example, a value of 3 means that we have neighbors to the north and south.
-4. Then we match on the resulting mask bit, and return the appropriate line-drawing character from the [codepage 437 character set](http://dwarffortresswiki.org/index.php/Character_table)
+4. Then we match on the resulting mask bit and return the appropriate line-drawing character from the [codepage 437 character set](http://dwarffortresswiki.org/index.php/Character_table)

 This function in turn calls `is_revealed_and_wall`, so we'll write that too!
 It's very simple: